-To avoid this from happening, it is advised that you drink around seventeen to twenty ounces of water.
+To avoid this from happening, it is advised to make sure that you drink around seventeen to twenty ounces of drinking water.
 However, you should do this at least two to three hours before working out.
-Then when there are twenty to thirty minutes left for your workout to start, you must drink another eight ounces.
+Then when there are twenty to thirty minutes left for your workout to start, you must drink another 8 ounces.
 You can continue to drink around seven to ten ounces after a ten to twenty-minute interval while you are exercising.

 Moving on, when you have thirty minutes left in the completion of your workout routine, you must drink eight ounces.
 Once you are done, you must gulp down around 24 ounces of water; one ounce for each pound that you have lost through sweat during your workout.

 How Often and How Much to Drink while Running on a Treadmill?

 Hydration depends on how long you want to exercise.
 If you plan on going for a short run, which is 20 minutes long, you can use your dry mouth as a guide.
 As soon as you feel dry and thirsty, you should drink water.